nlara6156/CPE487/README.md

         pos_y <= CONV_STD_LOGIC_VECTOR(rand_y,11);
     END PROCESS;
 ```
+- Credit: Evade project from Fall 2023.
+- This process was created to randomize each ball position when they respawn.
+- Created two variables rand_x, rand_y that use the system clock in vector form as an input to randomize positions as much as possible.
+- XORs and mods ensure that the balls are respawned on screen and not in the same position as the main ball.
+- Used the computed random x and y positions in a standard logic that is mapped onto pos_x, pos_y.
 ```
     -- process to convert clock timing so counter only decreases once every second PROCESS(clk_in, reset, start_game)